tracespace/tracespace/packages/fixtures/README.md

 ### example boards

 `@tracespace/fixtures` has a collection of sample open-source PCB files to test rendering full circuit boards.
-This fixture is primarily used to test `pcb-stackup-core`.
+This fixture is primarily used to test `pcb-stackup` and `pcb-stackup-core`.

 ```js
 const {getBoards} = require('@tracespace/fixtures')